LSAT Frequently Asked Questions

 Should I buy the available LSAC PrepTests to practice on before the class starts?

-No, unlike many other commercial test preparation courses, PowerScore is an official LSAC licensee and we provide each student in our Full-Length, Live Online, and On Demand course with a personal set of all licensable LSAC LSAT questions.
+No, unlike many other commercial test preparation courses, PowerScore is an official LSAC licensee and we provide each student in our In Person, Live Online, and On Demand course with a personal set of all licensable LSAC LSAT questions.
 If you are taking our Accelerated LSAT Course, additional LSATs can be purchased here.

 Should I buy another study book to use before classes start?

 We do not recommend that you use alternate study aids to the PowerScore LSAT course.
 Our course provides complete and comprehensive preparation for the LSAT, and we provide you with a proven system to use in attacking the test.
 In our experience, the typical study book is too short to provide substantive help in preparing for the LSAT, and in many cases the effectiveness of the techniques in these study books is questionable.
-If you desire to begin studying PowerScore techniques before the class begins, consider purchasing our LSAT Logic Games Bible or LSAT Logical Reasoning Bible, or our Reading Comprehension Bible.
-The Bibles detail a number of the techniques we use to attack the Logic Games and Logical Reasoning sections of the LSAT.
+If you desire to begin studying PowerScore techniques before the class begins, consider purchasing our LSAT Logic Games Bible, LSAT Logical Reasoning Bible, or our Reading Comprehension Bible.
+The Bibles detail a number of the techniques we use to attack the Logic Games, Logical Reasoning, and Reading Comprehension sections of the LSAT.